soul-was-here/faker-planet/README.md

 Planet Provider for Faker
 ---

-This package will allow [Faker](https://github.com/FakerPHP/Faker) to generate fake Planets
+This package will allow [Faker](https://github.com/FakerPHP/Faker) to generate planet description including name, type, size, radius, gravity, temperature and water prevalence.
+There are also several planet templates.
+See the [Usage](#usage) section for examples.

+This package ignores some realistic scientific details (such as scientific planet names) and used to create an interesting background for your story or game etc.

 ## Install